urbit/docs/docs/using/shell.md

 ---
-navhome: /docs
+navhome: '/docs'
-next: true
+next: True
 sort: 5
-title: Shell (:dojo)
+title: 'Shell (:dojo)'
 ---

 # Shell (`:dojo`)

 <div class="row">

 <div class="col-md-8">

 The `:dojo` is the place to quickly experiment with Urbit.
 On the surface the `:dojo` is just a Hoon REPL.
 On the inside, the `:dojo` is a system for operating on and transforming data in Urbit.

 </div>

 </div>

 ## Quickstart